 Co ore professional experiences, qualifications Shortlisting evidence sought in application (A), reference (R) or interview (I)?
 Ge eneral: 1.
 Is a qualified teacher with Qualified Teacher Status Essential A 2.
-Evidence of relevant professional study and/or qualification e.g. NPQH Desirable A 3.
+Evidence of relevant professional qualification e.g. NPQH or study working towards professional qualification for headship Essential A 3.
 Has a proven track record of success as a senior leader Head / Head of School / Deputy Head / Assistant Head / Acting Head Essential A 4.
-Has knowledge and understanding of strategic financial planning, budgetary management and principles of best value Desirable R, I 5.
-Has experience of using a range of evidence, including performance data, to support, monitor, evaluate and improve aspects of school life, including challenging performance Essential R, I 6.
-Is able to demonstrate that he/she has led successful change in an education environment Essential .
-R, I 7- Is able to demonstrate an understanding of leading a Church of England junior school, including being prepared to lead collective worship and willing to uphold and enhance the ethos of the school and its core Christian values.
-Essential.
-R, I
+Is able to demonstrate a sound grasp of the operational challenges facing the school in the medium to longer term and a strategic vision which will secure the school's future Essential A, R, I 5.
+Has knowledge and understanding of strategic financial planning, budgetary management and principles of best value Desirable R, I 6.
+Has experience of using a range of evidence, including performance data, to support, monitor, evaluate and improve aspects of school life, including challenging performance Essential R, I 7.
+Is able to demonstrate that he/she has led successful change in an education environment Essential.
+8. Is able to demonstrate an understanding of leading a Church of R, I England junior school, including being prepared to lead collective R, I in in